Scaled Score of GRE

 How is the Scale Score Important for You?

-There are certain implications of the GRE score scale in the course of calculating your GRE score.
+There are certain implications of the scale in the course of calculating your test score.
 They are:

 - Quality of Essay: The scaled score given for your essay responses reflects certain essay writing qualities.
 For example, a scale score of 5.5 in the Argument task essay signifies that your essay has the perfect structure, has answered the essay prompt correctly, has credible logic and evidences to support the argument, etc. On the other hand, an essay score of 2.5 in Issue task might mean that the test taker has serious problems in analysing the essay question or makes frequent errors in sentence construction and provides ambiguous facts, etc.